fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 Subscription Manager
 ^^^^

-This module must put on a seperate page!
-Don´t forget to include the static template "subsciption manager" an that page.
+This module must be put on a seperate page!

 Is used to check if a subscription is valid.
 Subscribers get an email with a validation link, the link leads to this page.